 Alexander Tepper

-PhD Candidate in Mathematics, University of Georgia
+PhD Candidate in Mathematics,

 alexander.tepper@uga.edu

 My professional background includes extensive teaching experience at both the university and high school levels, as well as one year of industry research at Microsoft in computer graphics, procedural modeling, and synthetic image data generation.
+You can find my CV and Teaching Portfolio below.

 When I’m not working, I am usually drawing, making music, or spending time with my wife Francis and four pets.